July 12, 2008

 No, a car did not crash into our house.
 But the damage was just as bad.
 This is what was left of the

 center support after we removed anything rotten.
-You can see temporary supports on each side of
+You can see temporary supports on each

 the missing center support wall.